atlassian-archive/dataschool/dataschool/_chapters/learn-sql/midlevel/group-by.md

 short: GROUP BY
 meta_title: SQL - GROUP BY
-description: The GROUP BY SQL statement is used to aggregate functions like COUNT, MAX, MIN, SUM and AVG to group results into columns.
-In this interactive SQL tutorial, learn how to use the GROUP BY statement in your SQL queries in PostgreSQL.
+description: The GROUP BY SQL statement is used to aggregate functions like COUNT, MAX, MIN, SUM and AVG.
+In this interactive SQL tutorial, learn to use the GROUP BY .
 number: 80
 section: Mid-Level
 authors: